See also

 var list = $('.jcarousel').jcarousel('list');

-Please note that the item-related methods return different results depending on the state of the carousel.
+Note: The item-related methods return different results depending on the state of the carousel.
 That means for example, that after each scroll, these methods return a different set of items.

 The following example illustrates how to use these methods inside event callbacks: